GPotoshin/calendar/README.md

 + correct scrolling (it's laggy): Optimise DOM manipulation (no trashing)
 + Think about gc and memory managemenet
 + Minimise object creation and try to reuse them
++ We have slope in DataManager, clean it up

 ## Browsers quirks
 + if you have >20 weeks, than calendar body stops getting the correct scaling